Ezh: Language orthographies

-Humanist Gian Giorgio Trissino proposed in 1524 a reform of Italian orthography introducing ezh as an uppercase ç for the /[dz]/ sound.

 In 1524, Gian Giorgio Trissino proposed in a reform of Italian orthography that Ʒ ç represent /[dz]/; however, the reform was not successful, and today Z z is used for that sound.

 In the IPA it represents the voiced postalveolar fricative consonant.
 For example: vision /ˈvɪʒən/.
 It is pronounced as the ⟨s⟩ in "treasure" or the ⟨si⟩ in the word "precision".

 It is used with that value in Uropi.

 It is used in the "International Standard" orthography, as devised by Marcel Courthiade for Romani.

+It is used in the Slavistic Phonetic Alphabet, where ⟨ʒ⟩ represents /d͡z/, ⟨ʒ́⟩ represents /d͡ʑ/, and ⟨ǯ⟩ represents /d͡ʒ/.

-It was also used in an obsolete Latin alphabet for writing Komi, where it represented /[d͡ʑ]/ (similar to English ⟨j⟩).
+It was used in an obsolete Latin alphabet for writing Komi, where it represented /[d͡ʑ]/ (similar to English ⟨j⟩).
 In the modern Cyrillic alphabet, this sound is written as "дз".

-It was also used during Latinisation in the USSR in the project of Unified Northern Alphabet and other alphabets of the people of the Soviet Union during the 1920-1930s.
+It was used during Latinisation in the USSR in the project of Unified Northern Alphabet and other alphabets of the people of the Soviet Union during the 1920-1930s.

+It was also used for the Initial Teaching Alphabet.